CruzHacks/CruzHacks2026-Engineering-Organizer-Challenge/README.md

     * What technologies were used
     * What was the most challenging part of this task
-    * What is something you wish to learn or improve upon when joining our CruzHacks team
+    * What is something you wish to learn or improve upon when joining our CruzHacks team **PLEASE submit your supplemental by emailing dev@cruzhacks.com with the subject line: [FirstName] [LastName] - CruzHacks2026 Engineering Supplemental**
 If you have any questions, please email contact@cruzhacks.com.